tonsky/tonsky.github.io/_posts/2021-12-13-sublime-clojure.md

 reddit_url: "https://www.reddit.com/r/Clojure/comments/rflhxf/sublime_clojure/"
 ---

 REPL is Clojure’s superpower.
 For a long time, I’ve been enjoying Sublime Text but was unable to match it with Clojure.
-This ends today: I’m happy to present my new Sublime Text plugin, [Sublime Clojure](https://github.com/tonsky/sublime-clojure).
+This ends today: I’m happy to present my new Sublime Text plugin, [Clojure Sublimed](https://github.com/tonsky/Clojure-Sublimed).

 ## Road there

-The work started in 2018 when I got too annoyed with built-in Sublime Clojure grammar.
+The work started in 2018 when I got too annoyed with built-in Clojure Sublimed grammar.
 It was there and highlighted _some_ things while reporting errors or misunderstanding others perfectly valid things:

 <figure>
   <img src="./grammar.png">